Concrete block and poured concrete are the most popular construction methods in the Turks and Caicos.

 Customs duties in the Turks and Caicos generally range from 10% to 30% (with an additional 7.5% customs processing fee).

-Cement carries a 0% duty rate, and concrete blocks, plywood and basic wood is 10%.
+Cement carries a 0% duty rate, and concrete blocks, plywood and basic dimensional wood is 10%.

 It's important to understand that similar items have different duties.
 For example, ceramic floor tiles carry a 10% duty rate, whereas glass tiles, carpets, and carpet tiles are assessed at 30%.
 Different types of wood, and whether rough or processed, also have different rates.

-In addition, white goods and appliances normally have a duty rate of 30%, however, EnergyStar qualified appliances have a reduced rate of 15%.
+In addition, white goods (domestic major appliances) and smaller household appliances normally have a duty rate of 30%, however, EnergyStar qualified units have a reduced rate of 15%.